Americans Should Care That Singapore Prosecutes Citizens Over Facebook Posts

 Lee Kwan Yew himself expressed in his will that he wanted his modest five-bedroom bungalow to go to his daughter, who took care of him in his last years.
 When she was gone, he asked for it to be torn down.

 Hsien Loong, for his part, would like to preserve the house for its historical value.
-But his siblings say his real goal has been to cement his own political legacy and he has abused his power to establish a dynasty.
+But his siblings say his real goal has been to cement his own political legacy and establish a dynasty.
 This family disagreement has unfolded publicly through Facebook posts, which have come as a shock to Singaporeans who are not used to seeing open criticism of political leaders.

 Which brings us back to Li Shengwu.
 Until the middle of July, Li had been quietly observing the drama unfolding in Singapore while pursuing his research at Harvard.
 Then, all of a sudden, he was right in the middle of it.